0x1iii1ii/PPPwn-Luckfox/README.md

         <img src="images/3.png" alt="Image 3" style="width: 600px;">

    - After filling it out, click OK, enter the login name, and login `root` password `luckfox`.
 7. At this point, you have successfully logged in to Luckfox pico.
-Download <a href= https://github.com/0x1iii1ii/PPPwn-Luckfox/archive/refs/heads/main.zip>PPPwn-Luckfox</a> from release pages or from GitHub repo, <br>
-   unzip and rename folder to `PPPwn-Luckfox` drag and drop the files in the highlight red rectangle there, it will copy the files to the luckfox. <be>
+Download <a href= https://github.com/0x1iii1ii/PPPwn-Luckfox/archive/refs/heads/main.zip>PPPwn-Luckfox</a> from release pages or from GitHub repo, unzip and rename folder to `PPPwn-Luckfox` drag and drop the files in the highlight red rectangle there, it will copy the files to the luckfox. <be>

    <img src="images/4.png" alt="Image 4" style="width: 700px;">